Christopher Cedar

 Just prior to the season kicking off, Russell Hinder would suffer a broken leg that would see his sidelined for the entire NBL season.
 Greg Vanderjagt, who was unable to make a NBL roster the season before, signed on as a late replacement.

-Peter Crawford (14.8 points, 3.2 rebounds, and 1.6 assists) and import Eddie Gill (13.3 points, 3.2 rebounds, 3.9 assists) led the way statistically, but a breakout season from Todd Blanchfield (7.2 points and 3.3 rebounds) who shot 47% from the field and gave Townsville a completely different look through his ability to space the floor.
-Blanchfield saw his minutes double from 9.7 to 21.3 per game, delivering the best shooting season of his career while, frontcourt players Jacob Holmes (10.4 points, 9 rebounds, and 2.1 assists), Luke Schenscher (10.4 points, 5.3 rebounds, and 2.2 assists) and Mims (9.7 points, 5.8 rebounds, and 1.3 steals) saw their ability to score inside increase as Blanchfield earned more time on the court.
+Peter Crawford (14.8 points, 3.2 rebounds, and 1.6 assists) and import Eddie Gill (13.3 points, 3.2 rebounds, 3.9 assists) led the way statistically, but a breakout season from Todd Blanchfield (7.2 points and 3.3 rebounds), which took him from the end of the bench to being a member of the starting unit, gave the Crocodiles a completely different look.
+Blanchfield saw his minutes double from 9.7 to 21.3 per game and his ability to space the floor (shooting 47% from the field) made it far easier for frontcourt players Jacob Holmes (10.4 points, 9 rebounds, and 2.1 assists), Luke Schenscher (10.4 points, 5.3 rebounds, and 2.2 assists) and Mims (9.7 points, 5.8 rebounds, and 1.3 steals) to score in the paint.

 Townsville floated between third and fifth spot all season but a late season slump, where they lost the final two games of the season, dropped them to equal fourth place, equal to record to the Cairns Taipans (15-13).
 With Townsville and Cairns also having a 2-2 record in their head to head matchups, Townsville’s higher points percentage gave them the final playoff spot and dropped Cairns into fifth place.

 Under the guidance of head coach Shawn Dennis, Townsville faced off against first seed New Zealand in the semifinals, comfortably winning game one (99-82) on the Breakers home court.
-Despite Townsville’s strong form in game one, the Breakers evened the series on the Crocodiles home floor in game two (83–94), before closing out the series in 17-point win in game three (97–80).
+Despite the Crocodiles strong form in game one, the Breakers evened the series in game two (83–94) at Townsville, before closing out the series in 17-point win in game three (97–80).
 New Zealand would go on to defeat Perth in the Grand Final series.

 Cedar would deliver his most productive season to date, playing in all of the Crocodiles 31 games and averaging 4.6 points, 1.3 rebounds, and 1.3 assists.